supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

     ```

 ## Review
-In this lab, you perform log data analysis to search for malicious activity, display visualizations, and perform threat hunting.
+In this lab, you perform log data analysis to search for malicious activity and display visualizations.

 ## You have successfully completed the lab.